mfaseehdher/Simulink-CI-exp/Adder/Circular_Adder/readme.md

 ---

-### Paper 2 - Continuous Integration, Delivery and Deployment Review
+### Paper 2 - Continuous Integration, Delivery and Deployment: A Systematic Review on Approaches, Tools, Challenges and Practices

 **Reference:** M. Shahin, M. A. Babar, and L. Zhu, "Continuous Integration, Delivery and Deployment: A Systematic Review on Approaches, Tools, Challenges and Practices," *IEEE Access*, vol. 5, pp. 3909-3943, 2017, doi: 10.1109/ACCESS.2017.2685629.